udacity/create-your-own-adventure/czech/kapsy/mince/roztocit.md

-Zmuchlanou šestistovku a šedesátikorunu vrátíš zpět do kapsy.
+Šestistovku zklamaně zmuchláš a spolu se šedesátikorunou bezmyšlenkovitě vrátíš zpět do kapsy.

 Na zemi roztočíš šestikorunu.
 Ta se točí, točí, točí ...